 Ah!
 PASTA!
 Again?
-Yes, my peeps, it’s pasta again!
+Yes, my friends, it is pasta again.

 - 5 Tbs.
 Olive Oil